KeyboardKit/KeyboardKit/README.md

 KeyboardKit comes packed features to help you build amazing and powerful keyboards:

 * 💥 [Actions][Actions] - KeyboardKit comes with keyboard actions like characters, emojis, actions, custom ones etc.
-* 🎨 [Appearance][Appearance] - KeyboardKit comes with an appearance engine that lets you easily style your keyboards.
+* 🎨 [Appearance][Appearance] - KeyboardKit comes with an appearance engine that lets you style your keyboards.
 * 💡 [Autocomplete][Autocomplete] - KeyboardKit can perform autocomplete and present suggestions as the user types.
-* 🗯 [Callouts][Callouts] - KeyboardKit can show input callouts, as well as long press callouts with secondary actions.
+* 🗯 [Callouts][Callouts] - KeyboardKit can show input callouts as the user types, as well as callouts with secondary actions.
-* 🎤 [Dictation][Dictation] - (PREVIEW) KeyboardKit can trigger dictation from the keyboard extension.
+* 🎤 [Dictation][Dictation] - (BETA) KeyboardKit can perform dictation from the keyboard extension.
-* 😊 [Emojis][Emojis] - KeyboardKit defines emojis and emoji categories that you can use in your own keyboards.
+* 😊 [Emojis][Emojis] - KeyboardKit defines emojis and emoji categories, as well as emoji keyboards.
-* ⌨️ [External Keyboards][External] - KeyboardKit lets you detect whether or not an external keyboard is used.
+* ⌨️ [External Keyboards][External] - KeyboardKit lets you detect whether or not an external keyboard is connected.
 * 👋 [Feedback][Feedback] - KeyboardKit keyboards can give and haptic feedback feedback as the user types.
 * 👆 [Gestures][Gestures] - KeyboardKit comes with keyboard-specific gestures that you can use in your own keyboards.
-* 🔤 [Input][Input] - KeyboardKit supports creating `alphabetic`, `numeric` and `symbolic` and custom input sets.
+* 🔤 [Input][Input] - KeyboardKit supports `alphabetic`, `numeric`, `symbolic` and completely custom input sets.
+* ⌨️ [Keyboard][Keyboard] - KeyboardKit supports different keyboard types, provides observable keyboard state, etc.
 * 🔣 [Layout][Layout] - KeyboardKit supports creating keyboard layouts for various devices, locales etc.
-* ⌨️ [Keyboard][Keyboard] - KeyboardKit supports different keyboard types, can inspect a keyboard's state etc.
 * 🌐 [Localization][Localization]- KeyboardKit defines keyboard-specific locales with localized content and assets.
-* 👁 [Previews][Previews] - KeyboardKit defines a bunch of tools that simplify previewing keyboard views in SwiftUI.
-* ➡️ [Proxy][Proxy] - KeyboardKit defines a bunch of extensions to `UITextDocumentProxy`.
+* ➡️ [Proxy][Proxy] - KeyboardKit extends `UITextDocumentProxy` and makes it do a lot more.
 * 🚏 [Routing][Routing] - KeyboardKit lets you route text to other destinations than the main app.
-* ⬅️ [RTL][RTL] - KeyboardKit supports RTL (right-to-left) locales, such as Arabic, Persian, Kurdish etc.
+* ⬅️ [RTL][RTL] - KeyboardKit supports RTL (right-to-left) locales, such as Arabic, Persian, Kurdish Sorani etc.
 * ⚙️ [Settings][Settings] - KeyboardKit has tools for accessing and linking to an app's keyboard settings.

 ## KeyboardKit Pro

-[KeyboardKit Pro][Pro] extends KeyboardKit with pro features, such as additional locales, autocomplete engines, more extensions, additional views etc. It lets you create fully localized system keyboards with a single line of code.
+[KeyboardKit Pro][Pro] extends KeyboardKit with pro features, such as localized keyboards and services, autocomplete, dictation, emoji skintones, additional views etc. It lets you create fully localized keyboards with a single line of code.

-KeyboardKit Pro requires a commercial license.
-Licenses can be purchased from the [website][Website] or from [Gumroad][Gumroad].

-## Demo Applications
+## Demo Application

-This project has a `Demo` folder with a demo apps that lets you try out different KeyboardKit features.
+This project has a `Demo` folder with a demo app that lets you try out KeyboardKit and KeyboardKit Pro.
+The app has an input text field and shows you how to display the state of a keyboard extension, link to system settings etc.

 The demo app has 5 keyboard extensions:

-* `English` has a `SystemKeyboard` with the standard, English locale.
+* `English` uses KeyboardKit and has a `SystemKeyboard` with the standard, English locale.
-* `Unicode` has a `SystemKeyboard` with unicode-based input keys.
+* `Unicode` uses KeyboardKit and has a `SystemKeyboard` with unicode-based input keys.
-* `Custom` has a `SystemKeyboard` with custom keys, layout and appearance.
+* `Custom` uses KeyboardKit and has a `SystemKeyboard` with custom keys, layout and appearance.
-* `Pro` uses KeyboardKit Pro and has a `SystemKeyboard` with all LRT locales.
+* `Pro` uses KeyboardKit Pro and has a `SystemKeyboard` with all LRT locales, autocomplete etc.
-* `ProRtl` uses KeyboardKit Pro and has a `SystemKeyboard` with all RTL locales.
+* `ProRtl` uses KeyboardKit Pro and has a `SystemKeyboard` with all RTL locales, autocomplete etc.

 Just open and run the demo app, then enable the keyboards you want to try under System Settings.
 Note that you need to enable full access to try some features, like audio and haptic feedback.